dairycultist/natsucraft/README.md

 ### Implemented

-subject to change
+subject to change (I should remove sapphire)

-- Sapphire and sapphire ore
-  - Mineable with a diamond pickaxe
 - Lich
   - end goal of the game is to defeat the lich
   - a knight with a skeleton head